ikoniqoz/nitrodocs/content/getting-started/configuring-pyrocms.md

-# Configuring PyroCMS
+# Configuring NitroCMS

-Once you've installed PyroCMS, it's a good idea to set some configuration values so they are specific to your project.
+Once you've installed NitroCMS, it's a good idea to set some configuration values so they are specific to your project.
 This step will walk you through some basic configurations.

 </div>
 <div class="doc_content">

 ## Your Base URL

 Good news!
-PyroCMS automatically detects your base URL.
-That means you can move PyroCMS between your development, staging, and production servers without having to keep different configuration files for each.
+NitroCMS automatically detects your base URL.
+That means you can move NitroCMS between your development, staging, and production servers without having to keep different configuration files for each.

-Obviously PyroCMS can't detect your database, but you can set your environments to use the right database using {{ link title="environments" uri="guides/environments" }}.
+Obviously NitroCMS can't detect your database, but you can set your environments to use the right database using {{ link title="environments" uri="guides/environments" }}.

 ## Setting Your Site's Name